Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 Photons (X-rays, gamma-rays) interact via:

-By designing the GM tube to limit (or allow) particular types of ionizing radiation to penetrate the chamber, we can produce a variety of different detectors.
+By designing a GM tube to limit (or allow) particular types of ionizing radiation to penetrate the chamber, you can produce a variety of different detectors.

 The M4011 is a modern GM tube with a similar construction (using glass walls instead of metal), and the same detection capabilities.